Keith Vincent Anderson

-Keith Vincent Anderson (6 July 1898 – April 1929) was an Australian pilot who died during the search for Charles Kingsford Smith, whose aircraft Southern Cross 's overdue arrival created national apprehension for the safety of the great aviator.
+Keith Vincent Anderson (6 July 1898 – April 1929) was an Australian pioneer aviator.
+In 1927 Anderson and his co-pilot, "Bobby" Hitchcock, undertook a round-Australia flight.
+Anderson and Hitchcock died in 1929, after a forced landing in the desert, during the search for Charles Kingsford Smith and his crew, who had been forced to land in Western Australia on the first leg of a flight in the Southern Cross aircraft to London.

-History
+Early life

-Anderson was born in Perth, Western Australia, son of S(idney) Jerrold Anderson and his wife Constance, née Willdridge (1866 – 10 June 1940), both originally from Victoria.
+Anderson was born in Perth, Western Australia, son of Sidney Jerrold Anderson and his wife Constance (née Willdridge), both originally from Victoria.
 He received most of his education in South Africa, having been sent there to a live with relative of his mother while his father was working in Ceylon, now Sri Lanka.

+Career

-He had completed his studies at South African College and at age 18 was selected by Major Alastair Miller as a recruit for the Royal Flying Corps, and learned to fly there and in England, joining the 73rd Squadron in September 1917, and served in France with some distinction, being credited with downing five enemy aircraft confirmed.
+Anderson had completed his studies at South African College and at age 18 was selected by Major Alastair Miller as a recruit for the Royal Flying Corps, and learned to fly there and in England, joining the 73rd Squadron in September 1917, and served in France with some distinction, being credited with downing five enemy aircraft confirmed.
 He was discharged and returned to South Africa with shellshock and a total of 900 flying hours logged in nine models of aircraft, among them the Maurice Farman, Avro 504, Sopwith Pup and Camel, De Havilland DH6, DH9 and DH9A and the B.E.2.

 He returned to Australia in 1921, living in Perth, where his mother lived, his father having died some years earlier.

 He joined Western Australian Airways Ltd. in 1922, and for two years flew their North-west air mail route.
 Squadron-Leader Charles Kingsford Smith was already flying for "Airways", and they became friends.

 Anderson left the company in March 1924, and in January, 1927, purchased from them a Bristol Tourer, in which he made an attempt on the record of Perth to Sydney by air in 21½ hours established by Lieut.
 F. S. Briggs in 1920 in a DH.4.
 Kingsford Smith, also in a Bristol Tourer, attempted the record at the same time; both completing the 2200 miles in 30 flying hours, attributing their lack of success to a strong headwind.